IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 all belong on GitHub.

-When looking at the documentation from a point of a specific release, the documentation should be up to date and should reflect the behaviour and implementation of the project at that point.
+When looking at the documentation from a point of a specific release, the documentation should be up to date and should reflect the behavior and implementation of the project at that point.

 ## Resources 🤓